mayconbordin/l5-fixtures/README.md

 ## TODO

- - Add support for YAML and XML
+ - Add support for YAML, XML and PHP arrays.